-I demonstrate mixing flash with natural backlighting for hair and rim lighting effects.
+I demonstrate mixing flash with natural light as backlighting for hair and rim lighting effects.

 Posts Categorized: Portraiture Tutorials

 I must admit that I get a little spoiled working in the studio.
 Having total control over my lighting definitely makes it easier to get the look I want for my portraiture.
-Sure, there’s a learning curve but once you get your basics down , it’s all very straight-forward.
-Outdoor lighting, on the other hand,… Read more »
+Sure, there’s a learning curve but once you get your basics down, it’s all very straight-forward.
+Outdoor lighting, on the other hand, is… Read more »

 I’ve noticed that many photographers, even those with years of experience shooting portraiture, seem to get lost with their lighting when posing their subjects in new ways.
 For example, a good family portrait and/or headshot photographer, having recently added Boudoir to their list of services, might suddenly realize they’re in new lighting territory.
 One common… Read more »